Capstone-Project-CH2-PS070/Afiliya-Machine-Learning/README.md

 2. **Feature Extraction and Verification:** Key visual features are extracted and compared, generating a verification score or result indicating the similarity between the images.

+3. **Detection:** The culture detection functionality within our system utilizes state-of-the-art machine learning models to identify and categorize cultural aspects inherent within products

-3. **User Feedback:** Users can provide feedback on the verification result, contributing to the system's accuracy and improvements.
+4. **User Feedback:** Users can provide feedback on the verification result, contributing to the system's accuracy and improvements.

+5. **Affiliate:** Real-time product tracking and inventory management systems.